Cape Girardeau

 Typical Damages in a Car Accident Case

 There are potentially three kinds of damages that you may be able to recover in a car accident settlement or award.
 These are economic damages, non-economic damages, and punitive damages.
-Punitive damages punish the at-fault party, they do not compensate the injured party.
+Punitive damages punish the at-fault party and are paid to the injured party on top of compensatory damages.
 Courts rarely award them.

 Some states cap damages in personal injury cases.
-Missouri only caps non-economic damages in medical malpractice claims or claims against certain governmental entities.
+Missouri only caps non-economic damages in medical malpractice claims or personal injury claims against certain governmental entities.

 Economic Damages